-What is Rawhide?
+What is Rawhide for Dogs?

 They go through a manufacturing process similar to the outer side that is used to make leather.
 The same leather is used for furniture, purses, and belts.

 The process of separating the inner and outer layers requires some harsh chemicals.
 Lye is also used to help remove hair, fat, and any other issues that are attached to the hide.

 Once the rawhide is separated, a solution using hydrogen peroxide or bleach is applied to sanitize and whiten the hide.
 Whitening the hide is for our benefit, not our pets.

 Does this sound like something that you want to feed your dog?